alexjohnj/SACFiles.jl/README.md

 - `AmplitudeSpectrum <: AbstractSpectrum <: AbstractSACData`: Spectral
   data stored in amplitude and phase form.
 The amplitude data is stored in the `ampdata` field and the phase data is stored in the `phasedata` field.
-- `SACGeneralXY <: AbstractSACData`: General X vs. Y data.
+- `GeneralXY <: AbstractSACData`: General X vs. Y data.
 The x variable's data is stored in the `x` field and the y variable's is stored in the `y` field.

 The SAC binary format stores data as 32-bit floats and integers so the